spatialos/UnrealGDK/SpatialGDK/Documentation/content/tutorials/dbsync/tutorial-dbsync-intro.md

 Do not use the feature for game development: we do not support it or its tutorial and we are not actively developing this functionality.
 See the GDK's [roadmap](https://github.com/spatialos/UnrealGDK/projects/1) on GitHub for information on features in development.")%>

-We may productionise it, but currently there are no plans to do so and no support guarantees for this tutorial and the Database Sync Worker Example.
-Thanks in advance for your feedback which

 This tutorial takes you through how to integrate the [Database Sync Worker Example](https://github.com/spatialos/database-sync-worker) in a GDK project and use it to store persistent data outside of a SpatialOS deployment.